Last updated: January 12, 2021

-This document provides an overview of the principles and technology we use in capturing and managing personal information about you via our business operations or our apps and services.
+This document provides an overview of principles and technology we use in capturing and managing personal information about you via our business operations or our apps and services.

 We respect your privacy

-This company was founded, and we work hard every day, to help you manage and protect your privacy.
-Our products and services all relate to helping you limit the amount of data you share or others can take from you, so we hold ourselves to a high standard in terms of how we capture, manage, and treat your data and your rights surrounding that data.
+This company was founded, and we work hard everyday, to help you manage and protect your privacy.
+Our products and services all relate to helping you limit the amount of data you share or others can take from you.
+So we hold ourselves to a high standard in terms of how we capture, manage, and treat your data and your rights surrounding that data.

 We’d love to have a zero-personal-data footprint, but it’s not yet technically feasible.
 We need to email you to support your use of our app, we need to process payments, we need to track how our app is working (or not working) and we need to promote our products in order to find and win customers.
 Each of those requires us to collect and manage personal data.

 Six Guiding Principles:

 Let’s start with a review of the principles that drive all of our decisions relating to personal data: